Trigger warning (eye injury, body horror, grief, strong language, dissociative behavior)

 “You scared us.”

 Mother Goose talked to me, in a soft tone, calming storms.
-He must have been talking for a while, before I came to.
+He must have been talking for a while before I came.
 I tried to touch my face, but my arm was intercepted by his.
 “No, it’s too early.
 There are bandages.”
 I tried to touch his face instead.
 Weird.
 My aim was far off.
 It felt so different, so new.
 “You’ll like this one.
 There is officially a Code Kong Black now.
 K -Black for short.”
 Mother smiled at me, but couldn’t hide how worn out he was.
-Exhaustion traced new lines in his face, dark parts around his eyes and this nervous tremble in voice and hands.
+Exhaustion traced new lines in his face, dark parts around his eyes, and this nervous tremble in his voice and hands.
 He changed so much, and I noticed just now.

 Never liked that sickly green in the med bay.
-Behind him, there were some pictures of eyes and something moving within, and something that looked like a spider-tree rooting through a brain.
+Behind him were some pictures of eyes and something moving within, and something that looked like a spider-tree rooting through a brain.
 No more eyes for me, thank you very much.
 Were those my organs on digital display mine?
 “I’ve messed up royally, huh?”
-I decided not to look at the organs, spider-trees and worms inside eyes.
+I decided not to look at the organs, spider trees, and hairworms inside my eyes.
 Mother made a sad face.

 “No!
 Don’t you dare!
 You did nothing wrong,” he said sternly.

 “Something rude.”
 It burst out of me.
 It was important.
 “I’m sorry, I don’t know why I said that.”